Looking for Native American history exhibits and Native American heritage

 the area by 9500 B.C., but first became widespread between 5000 and 4000

-From 650 to 1050 A.D., the Plum Bayou people had a political and cultural center in east central Arkansas where they built 18 platform mounds, one 49 feet tall.
+From 650 to 1050 A.D., the Plum Bayou people had a political and cultural center in east central Arkansas where they built 18 platform mounds – one 49 feet tall – known as the Toltec Mounds.
 Five are still visible at Toltec Mounds Archeological State Park in Scott.

 Two prominent Native American groups in 1541 were the Parkin people and the Nodena people.
 The Parkin site was occupied from 1000 to 1550.
 Many artifacts exist from the Nodena site, established around 1350.
 Not far away is Hampson Archeological Museum State Park at Wilson.
 The exhibits and collections offer insight into the Nodena people.